Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

-That left 18 people dead in Britain and four in France, felled 15 million trees and caused damages worth more than £1 billion ($1.6 billion or 1.2 billion euros at current exchange rates) as winds blew up to 115 miles (185 kilometres) an hour.
+That left 18 people dead in Britain and four in France, felled 15 million trees and caused damages worth more than 1 billion pounds ($1.6 billion or 1.2 billion euros at current exchange rates) as winds blew up to 115 miles an hour.

 Martin Young, chief forecaster at the Met Office, said: "While this is a major storm for the UK, we don't currently expect winds to be as strong as those seen in the 'Great Storm' of 1987 or the 'Burns Day storm' of 1990.

 "This weather system is typical of what we expect to see in winter but as it's coming in during autumn -- when trees are in leaf -- and while the ground is fairly saturated, it does pose some risks.